fl101/awardfares-blog/_posts/2023-11-02-us-china-award-flights.md

 JAL operates many daily flights to/from Tokyo's Narita (NRT) or Haneda (HND) airports.

-What can sometimes be complicated with Japan is navigating visa requirements or travel restrictions, especially in times of heightened security or health concerns.
-Japan used to have very strict COVID-19 restrictions in place, even for transfers.

 **How to book**: Alaska Mileage Plan, AAdvantage.

 <img src="../assets/img/us-china-award-flights/jal-timeline.webp" alt="San Francisco to Beijing (AwardFares)."/>